sfc-gh-boconnor/scotland_hol/README.md

 ```

 #### Database Cloning
-You may wish do use a zero copy clone of a database for development purposes.
+You may wish do use a zero copy clone of a database for developmental purposes.

-*Try the following to clone your database - this will only copy the meta data, but any changes you make on the clone will not impact the original database
+* Try the following to clone your database - this will only copy the meta data, but any changes you make on the clone will not impact the original database

 ```sql
 CREATE DATABASE NSS_DATA_ANALYSIS_<<DATABASE_NUMBER>>_CLONE CLONE NSS_DATA_NALYSIS_<<DATABASE_NUMBER>>;